 - Distribution of Written Material: Distribution of written materials must comply with the university’s Advertising and Posting Policy.
 Handbills may not be placed on cars.
 The University maintains a position of neutrality as to the content of any written material distributed on the campus under this policy.

 - Marches: Marches may take place on streets and sidewalks of the campus between the hours of 10 a.m. and 4 p.m., Monday – Friday, when school is in session.
-Requests for a march must be scheduled a minimum of three (3) business days in advance through University Events and Ceremonies by submitting the Make a Reservation Form at http://www.longwood.edu/eventservices/event-scheduling/make-a-reservation/; University Events and Ceremonies staff will submit the plan to the Longwood University Police Department.
+Requests for a march must be scheduled a minimum of three (3) business days in advance through University Events and Ceremonies by submitting a request at http://www.longwood.edu/eventservices/event-scheduling/; University Events and Ceremonies staff will submit the plan to the Longwood University Police Department.
 Limitations may be placed on the time, place, and manner of such an event in order to serve the interests of safety, to prevent disruption of the educational process, and to protect the rights of others.

 Report on Protected Speech (pdf)